junyanz/pytorch-CycleGAN-and-pix2pix/README.md

 - Install [PyTorch](http://pytorch.org) and 0.4+ and other dependencies (e.g., torchvision, [visdom](https://github.com/facebookresearch/visdom) and [dominate](https://github.com/Knio/dominate)).
   - For pip users, please type the command `pip install -r requirements.txt`.
-  - For Conda users, we provide a installation script `./scripts/conda_deps.sh`.
-Alternatively, you can create a new Conda environment using `conda env create -f environment.yml`.
+  - For Conda users, you can create a new Conda environment using `conda env create -f environment.yml`.
   - For Docker users, we provide the pre-built Docker image and Dockerfile.
 Please refer to our [Docker](docs/docker.md) page.

 ### CycleGAN train/test